DoctorKhan/The-Human-Experiment-Book/src/40_crash_survivors/03_domesticated_species.md

 - Extended dependency periods are typically evolutionary disadvantages
 - The traits that make humans "domesticated" would normally be selected against in wild populations

-Standing in that lab, holding those skulls, I realized I might be looking at evidence of the most sophisticated genetic engineering project in Earth's history—one that had created a species designed to serve as consciousness vehicles for Reges far more advanced than anything we could imagine.
+Standing in that lab, holding those skulls, I realized I might be looking at evidence of the most sophisticated genetic engineering project in Earth's history—one that had created a species designed to serve as consciousness vehicles for beings far more advanced than anything we could imagine.

+But the most compelling evidence wasn't in the skull proportions.
+It was written in our chromosomes themselves.

+**The Molecular Signature:**

+Every human alive today carries chromosome 2—a genetic structure that doesn't exist in any other great ape.
+Where chimpanzees, bonobos, gorillas, and orangutans all have 24 pairs of chromosomes, we have 23.
+Our chromosome 2 is the product of two ancestral chromosomes fusing together, and the "molecular scar" is still visible: telomeric DNA sequences sit in the center of the chromosome, marking where two chromosome ends were joined.

+Recent research by geneticist John Hawks has dated this fusion to approximately 900,000 years ago—precisely during the population bottleneck period.
+In a population of only 1,280 breeding individuals, such a dramatic chromosomal change could become fixed across the entire species within a few generations.

+This wasn't random evolution.
+This was genetic engineering.

 > Inset: Activation vs. Domestication